The Fundamental Plane Relation for Gamma-Ray Pulsars Implied by 4FGL: Discussion and Conclusions

 The phase-averaged spectra consist of collections of emission from different magnetosphere regions reflecting, in general, different physical properties (e.g., accelerating electric field components, particle energies, radii of curvature of particle trajectories).
 The phase-resolved spectra corresponding to different phases may also trace different magnetosphere regions although, in this case, the variety of the physical properties should be significantly reduced compared to that in the phase-averaged spectra.

 The most relevant $\epsilon_{\rm cut}$ values that should enter the FP relation are the ones corresponding to the peaks of the $\gamma$-ray light curves, which trace the $\gamma$-ray emission corresponding to the core of the dissipative regions, i.e., the equatorial current sheet.
-However, only a handful of pulsars are bright enough to allow phase-resolved spectroscopy, which makes the phase-averaged spectra currently the only available source of analysis.
+However, despite the existence of tens of bright pulsars, only a handful of them have published phase-resolved spectra, which makes the phase-averaged spectra currently the only available source of analysis.

 Single $e^{\pm}$ radiating in single region of space produce spectra with exponential cutoffs, while the phase-averaged spectra are better fitted by sub-exponential cutoffs.
 The contribution of different magnetosphere regions is able to explain the significant deviation from the pure exponential cutoff.
 Thus, we decided to use a toy-model approach to explore the phase-averaged spectra behavior assuming that these are simply superpositions of pure exponential cutoff spectra (i.e., the phase-resolved ones).
 Our considerations for constructing synthetic spectra were based on the properties of the few available phase-resolved spectra.
 However, these considerations taken from only a few cases were quite broad and therefore, they were probably not able to correctly describe the spectral shape statistics of the entire Fermi population.
 Nonetheless, our goal was not to reproduce the spectral statistics of the observed objects, but to explore how well various energy parameters probe the highest characteristic $\epsilon_{\rm cut}$ energy value between the two peaks, i.e., the $\epsilon_{\rm X}$ value that should be considered in the FP relation.